HIGHLIGHTS-Tennis-U.S. Open day seven

 Gauff loses the match but learns lessons from Osaka Osaka brings Gauff's New York run to a halt

-Nadal breezes into U.S. Open fourth round Zverev secures spot in U.S. Open last 16
+Nadal breezes into U.S. Open fourth round Zverev secures a spot in U.S. Open last 16

 Andreescu topples Wozniacki to reach fourth round Medvedev fined for $9,000 for Friday night antics